-Following two months of trials, USS Ashland loaded amphibious craft and personnel at San Diego and headed to Pearl Harbor.
-The dock landing ship sailed for Baker Island on 25 August 1943 and to for New Caledonia on 19 October.
-In November Ashland proceeded to Efate where she joined Task Force (TF) 53 to take part in amphibious assault exercises in the Gilbert Islands.
+Following two trial months, USS Ashland loaded its amphibious craft and personnel in San Diego then headed to Pearl Harbor.
+On August 25, 1943, she sailed for Baker Island and to New Caledonia on October 19.
+In November, she proceeded to Efate where she joined Task Force (TF) 53 to take part in an amphibious assault exercises in the Gilbert Islands.

-USS Ashland steamed to Leyte in January 1945 and she was reassigned to the 5th Fleet.
-The ship then proceeded to Saipan in February and participated in landing rehearsals at Tinian before sailing for Iwo Jima and launching her boats.
+In January 1945, USS Ashland steamed to Leyte and was reassigned to the 5th Fleet.
+She then proceeded to Saipan in February and participated in landing rehearsals at Tinian before sailing for Iwo Jima and launching her boats.
 Despite continuing air attacks, Ashland's crew carried out repair work on schedule until she finally withdrew to Eniwetok in March.
-Ashland took on amphibious craft late in May and got underway for the Philippines in June.
+She took on amphibious craft late in May and got underway for the Philippines in June.
 She embarked PT boats and their crews for transportation to Kerama Retto in June and returned to Leyte in July.
 She shuttled similar cargo to Okinawa soon thereafter and arrived at Eniwetok in August.
-The war ended on 15 August while Ashland was steaming independently to Espiritu Santo.
-Then she next sailed for Jinsen, Korea in September.
-Ashland got underway for Leyte for a three-week availability before returning to Okinawa in late October.
-Ashland continued her duty of carrying and tending landing craft in the Far East until January 1946.
-Shortly thereafter she returned to the United States and was placed out of commission, in reserve, in March 1946 at San Diego.
+The war ended on August 15 while she was steaming independently to Espiritu Santo.
+Then in September, she sailed for Jinsen, Korea.
+She got underway for Leyte for a three-week availability before returning to Okinawa in late October.
+She continued her duty of carrying and tending landing craft in the Far East until January 1946.
+Shortly thereafter, she returned to the United States and was placed out of commission, in reserve, in March 1946 at San Diego.

-Ashland was recommissiqned on 27 December 1950 and sailed for the east coast in April.
-The ship participated in Operation "Bluejay,", then was deployed to Thule, Greenland, to the Caribbean for two months of operations and finally to Norfolk in November for the remainder of the year.
+Ashland was recommissioned on December 27, 1950 and sailed for the east coast in April.
+She participated in Operation "Bluejay,", and then was deployed to Thule, Greenland, and to the Caribbean for two months of operations.
+She then went to Norfolk in November for the remainder of the year.

-Ashland headed to the Caribbean in January 1953.
-She arrived back in the Virginia capes area in February and remained there until mid-June.
-In June, Ashland commenced a trip to the North Atlantic and operated in those waters through September when she took on board two French submarines and seven French naval personnel for transportation to the west coast.
+Ashland headed back toward the Caribbean in January 1953 for a month-long cruise.
+She arrived back in the Virginia Capes area in February and remained there until mid-June.
+On June 14, she commenced a trip to the North Atlantic and operated in those waters through mid-August.
+In September she took on board two French submarines and seven French naval personnel for transportation to the West Coast.

 By July 1957, Ashland was configured to handle six P5M-2 aircraft.
-The ship deployed to the Caribbean from August to mid-September.
-At the conclusion of this assignment, the dock landing ship was decommissioned on 14 September 1957 and placed in the Norfolk Group of the Atlantic Reserve Fleet.
+She deployed to the Caribbean from August to mid-September.
+At the end of her assignment, she was decommissioned on September 14, 1957 and placed in the Norfolk Group of the Atlantic Reserve Fleet.

-Early in February 1965, Ashland took part in Operation "FirEx," a joint Navy-Marine Corps exercise off the Puerto Rican coast.
-Ashland got underway for the Mediterranean in June along with five other ships of Amphibious Squadron 4 and there served in six amphibious landing exercises.
+Early in February 1965, Ashland took part in Operation FirEx, a joint Navy-Marine Corps exercise off the Puerto Rican coast.
+She got underway for the Mediterranean in June along with five other ships of Amphibious Squadron 4 and there served in six amphibious landing exercises.

-USS Ashland deployed to the Caribbean on 3 March 1966 as part of the Caribbean Ready Group and conducted numerous amphibious landings, including Operation "Beachtime" which involved over 40 ships of the 2d Fleet.
+USS Ashland deployed to the Caribbean on March 3, 1966 as part of the Caribbean Ready Group and conducted numerous amphibious landings, including Operation Beachtime which involved over 40 ships of the second fleet.

-In April 1967 Ashland got underway for training at Guantanamo Bay, Cuba.
-Ashland touched back at home port in early June and engaged in local operations until 3 October, when the dock landing ship sailed for Vieques.
+In April 1967, Ashland got underway for training at Guantanamo Bay, Cuba.
+She touched back at home port in early June and engaged in local operations until October 3, when she sailed for Vieques.

-USS Ashland earned six battle stars for World War II service.
+USS Ashland (LSD 1) earned six battle stars for her service in World War II.

 To see a more detailed version of the 1st USS Ashland’s history.